-106. Bundled Service Offerings.
+- 106. Bundled Service Offerings.
 In the EBB Program Order, the Commission found that bundled service offerings such as those offering voice, data, and texting could be eligible for the EBB Program,318 but the full benefit would not be allowed to be applied to the full price of broadband-bundled video service.319 The ACP Public Notice sought comment on whether we should adopt this proposal for the Affordable Connectivity Program.320 Most commenters agreed with this proposal,321 and we adopt it.
-Some commenters argued that we should allow video bundles to be reimbursed.322

-107. As we noted in the EBB Program Order, however,323 we do not find that permitting the Affordable Connectivity Program reimbursement to be applied to the full price of a bundle that includes video service is contemplated by the statute.
-We clarify that while reimbursement cannot go toward the whole value of a bundle that includes video, the data, voice, and/or text messaging portions of the bundle can be reimbursable, but the video portion of any bundle must be apportioned out before determining the amount that is reimbursable for broadband purposes of the Affordable Connectivity Program.324 Comcast also sought clarification as to whether fixed and mobile bundled services can be supported by the Affordable Connectivity Program, with the understanding that the household would only be entitled to a single \$30 benefit or \$75 enhanced benefit for such fixed and mobile bundle.325 We confirm that fixed and mobile bundled services can be supported, with the understanding as Comcast expressed that such households with such bundles will only be entitled to a single benefit.

-108. Associated Equipment and Other Customer Premises Equipment.
-The Infrastructure Act updated the definition of "emergency broadband benefit" to reflect the change to an "affordable connectivity benefit" and further struck the limitation that it be "no more than the standard rate for an internet service offering and associated equipment."326 The prior inclusion of "associated equipment" led the Commission to find that it was required to provide the discount for internet service and associated "equipment necessary for the transmission functions of Internet service offerings supported through the EBB Program," which the Commission found includes equipment such as modems, routers, and hotspot devices and antennas.327 In light of this modification of the definition, the ACP Public Notice sought comment on whether monthly rental costs for such associated equipment should be eligible for the
+Some commenters argued that we should allow video bundles to be reimbursed.322 - Affordable Connectivity Program reimbursement to be applied to the full price of a bundle that includes video service is contemplated by the statute.
+We clarify that while reimbursement cannot go toward the whole value of a bundle that includes video, the data, voice, and/or text messaging portions of the bundle can be reimbursable, but the video portion of any bundle must be apportioned out before determining the amount that is reimbursable for broadband purposes of the Affordable Connectivity Program.324 Comcast also sought clarification as to whether fixed and mobile bundled services can be supported by the Affordable Connectivity Program, with the understanding that the household would only be entitled to a single \$30 benefit or \$75 enhanced benefit for such fixed and mobile bundled.325 We confirm that fixed and mobile bundled services can be supported, with the understanding as Comcast expressed that such households with such bundles will only be entitled to a single benefit. - 108.
+Associated Equipment and Other Customer Premises Equipment.
+The Infrastructure Act updated the definition of "emergency broadband benefit" to reflect the change to an "affordable connectivity benefit" and further struck the limitation that it be "no more than the standard rate for an internet service offering and associated equipment."
+The prior inclusion of "associated equipment" led the Commission to find that it was required to provide the discount for internet service and associated "equipment necessary for the transmission functions of Internet service offerings supported through the EBB Program," which the Commission found includes equipment such as modems, routers, and hotspot devices and antennas.
+In light of this modification of the definition, the ACP Public Notice sought comment on whether monthly rental costs for such associated equipment should be eligible for the